aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-types/_index.md

 - 3D pyramid column chart

 #### **Treemap Chart**
 A treemap chart provides a hierarchical view of your data and makes it easy to spot patterns, such as which items are a store's best sellers.
-The tree branches are represented by rectangles and each sub-branch is shown as a smaller rectangle.
+The tree branches are represented by rectangles and each sub‑branch is shown as a smaller rectangle.
 The treemap chart displays categories by color and proximity and can easily show lots of data which would be difficult with other chart types.

 The treemap chart is supported in Aspose.Cells.

 #### **Sunburst Chart**
 The sunburst chart is ideal for displaying hierarchical data.
 Each level of the hierarchy is represented by one ring or circle with the innermost circle as the top of the hierarchy.
-A sunburst chart without any hierarchical data (one level of categories), looks similar to a doughnut chart.
+A sunburst chart without any hierarchical data (one level of categories) looks similar to a doughnut chart.
 However, a sunburst chart with multiple levels of categories shows how the outer rings relate to the inner rings.
 The sunburst chart is most effective at showing how one ring is broken into its contributing pieces, while another type of hierarchical chart, the treemap chart, is ideal for comparing relative sizes.

 The sunburst chart is supported in Aspose.Cells.

 #### **Histogram Chart**
 A histogram is a column chart that shows frequency data.

-The following radar charts are supported in Aspose.Cells:
+The following histogram charts are supported in Aspose.Cells:

 - Histogram chart
 - Pareto chart